p3lli/A-UNIX-Tutorial/README.md

 # A UNIX Tutorial

-The repo is just a tutorial for merging analogous .csv file in one resulting `.csv` file.
+The repo is just a tutorial for merging analogous `.csv` file in one resulting `.csv` file.
-This is maybe not the fastest or the smartest way, but it seems to work.
+This may be not the fastest or the smartest way, but it seems to work.

 ## Content
 - three analogous `.csv` files